AtakanG7/logWatcher/README.md

 [Include license information here]
 Contact

-For questions or support, please contact Atakan G. [Include contact information if available]
+For questions or support, please contact Atakan G. from pwxcv7352@gmail.com

 Note: As of July 31, 2024, the AtakanG7 GitHub repository may not be publicly accessible.
 Please check for updates or alternative sources for the project.